auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_03.md

 ```

-## Problem #2: Pass or Fail
+### Problem #2: Pass or Fail

-Create a program that reads the total number of points earned by a student in the course 'Intro to Programming' and prints whether a student passed or failed the course (reminder, that anything less than 40% is 'F').
+Create a program that reads the total number of points earned by a student in the 'Intro to Programming' course and prints whether the student passed or failed.
+Reminder: anything less than 60% is an 'F' this year.
+Only integer values are allowed as input for this problem.

-### Sample Input and Output
+#### Sample Input and Output

 ```
 Enter the number of points: 77